lvgl/lvgl/docs/intro/introduction.rst

 The core repositories have at least the following branches:

-* `master`: latest version, patches are merged directly here.
+* `master`: latest version, patches are merged directly here
 * `release/vX.Y`: stable versions of the minor releases
 * `fix/some-description`: temporary branches for bug fixes
 * `feat/some-description`: temporary branches for features